julian1/reactor/README.md

 #### DONE

+  - done - change dispatcher name to reactor or demux? or separate demux and handler dispatch?
   - done - signals using fifo (maybe outside the core dispatcher)
   - done - move tests into examples...
   - done - control over debug stream